Skip to main content

 Tracked Entities

-The following entity types are tracked in the audit log:
+All administrator-managed configuration changes are tracked, alongside the core test, project, and user entities.
+The following entity types are recorded in the audit log:

-• Test Management: Test Cases, Test Runs, Test Results, Sessions, Shared Steps
+• Test Management: Test Cases, Test Runs, Test Run Cases, Test Results, Sessions, Shared Steps

 • Project Management: Projects, Milestones, Issues, Tags